vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 // name = "John Doe", age = 42, cooking = 9, javascript =1
 ```

-Of course, when nested object contains arrays as property values, you can destructure them as well.
+Of course, when a nested object contains arrays as property values, you can destructure them as well.
 You can even combine both:

 ```javascript
 let john = {